fetchai/fetchd/docs/docs/redelegate-for-decentralization.md

  So please ensure that you do your due diligence in ensuring you know as much about a validator as possible.

-## Steps for those redelegating on Cosmostation App
+## To redelegate using the Cosmostation App

 <img src="../images/redel_to_cosmo.png" alt="Redelegating on Cosmostation App" class="center" style="display: block; margin-left: auto; margin-right: auto;width :700px;">